joostvdg/buming/README.md

 ## Plan/TODO

+* Leave membership message propagation
+    * digest check should be on SEND message, as other might not have received it
+* Init logging
+* Check for current active members is broken
+    * leavers are undetected!
 * CLEAN UP RECENT MESSAGES <-- check if this is done
-* health check endpoint <-- should be done?
 * Send membership list to others <-- current step
 * send message digest to others
     * refresh signing hash every x rotations of multicast?